qizhong19920114/React_Redux_Study/gitNoteTaker_iOS/Instruction.md

 There's following steps (more details in the offocial site):

 * Registering App ID (you can name it whatever)
-* Registering Devices Using Your Developer Account (Add your device to your developer account by your device UUID)
+* Registering Devices Using Your Developer Account (Add your device to your developer account by your device ID)
 * Creating Provisioning Profiles Using Your Developer Account (you can name it whatever, it's kind of like your company name)
 * Downloading Provisioning Profiles in Xcode (Make sure the account in your XCode is your developer account, delete the non-developer accounts in the list)